 In addition to the application forms on ARCH’s website, applicants proposing Low Income Housing Tax Credits must obtain and submit a tax credit scoring form from the Washington State Housing Finance Commission (WSHFC).
 ARCH also requires a copy of any supplemental application materials submitted to other funders.
 Finally, applicants must complete the Supplemental Application Form in Appendix A.

-- CD or thumb drive is clearly labeled with the applicant and project name.
+- Folders clearly labeled with the applicant and project name.

 - Attachments under each Tab should be placed in a separate folder labeled with the Tab number.